 In short, increase the options the character has based more on the ability of the player than the character.
 When you find players stop referring to their character sheets and crib notes during play, level up their character and give the player more to track.

 Encumbrance & Resource Management

 To keep characters from carrying around 3 full sets of plate mail armor and an entire dragon’s hoard, Dungeons & Dragons has rules for encumbrance.
 The more you carry, the slower you move and the worse you fight.
 Ditch the encumbrance calculations entirely.

 Use common sense for what the characters can carry.
-I have a literal box of treasure, which contains coins from all over the world and some toy store jewels in a painted cigar box.* That 6″ x 6″ x 4″ box weighs 12 pounds.
+I have a literal box of treasure (a painted cigar box), which contains coins from all over the world and some toy store jems.* That 6″ x 6″ x 4″ box weighs 12 pounds.
 When new players join the game, I do three things…I ask one of the regular players to bring the treasure box to the table, I ask the new player to pick an inspiration token from the box, and then I ask the new player to put the box back on the shelf.
 Later, when they encounter some treasure, I relate how much treasure they find to the actual treasure box.
-When I tell them that there is enough treasure to fill 100 of those boxes, they automatically know that there is no way for them to carry all of it.
+When I tell them that there is enough treasure to fill 100 of those boxes, they know that there’s no way for them to carry it all.

 Handwave all of the normal pack stuff.
 If something comes as standard equipment in a pack, the character has it.
 That includes things like rations, water, tinder box etc.

 Remember that 3×5 index card?
 If you really want to keep some aspect of resource management in the game, have the back side of the card represent the character’s inventory.